GovScape: A Public Multimodal Search System for 70 Million Pages of Government PDFs: Introduction

-The contributions of our paper are as follows: \begin{enumerate} \item We introduce GovScape, a publicly-deployed, multimodal search system for 10 million government PDFs (70 million pages) from the 2020 crawl in the End of Term Web Archive.
-GovScape is available at:\\ \url{https://www.govscape.net}. \item We detail our multimodal search affordances and their implementations, including visual search and semantic text search. \item We describe our development and public deployment of GovScape, including our scalable embedding pipeline and system architecture.
-Significantly, our estimated compute cost for processing all 10 million PDFs is approximately \$1,500 (amounting to approximately 47,000 pages per dollar spent on compute). \item We release all of our open-source code at: {{\url{https://github.com/bcglee/govscape/}}}.
-This code is extensible to other large-scale document collections. \item We detail ongoing work to expand GovScape to the 100+ million PDF scale. \end{enumerate}
+\item We introduce GovScape, a publicly-deployed, multimodal search system for 10 million government PDFs (70 million pages) from the 2020 crawl in the End of Term Web Archive.
+GovScape is available at:\\ \url{https://www.govscape.net}. \item We detail our multimodal affordances, including visual search and semantic text search. \item We describe our development and public deployment of GovScape, including our scalable embedding pipeline and system architecture.
+Our estimated compute cost for processing all 10 million PDFs is approximately \$1,500. \item We release all of our open-source code at: {{\url{https://github.com/govscape/govscape/}}}.
+This code is extensible to other information retrieval tasks and datasets. \item We perform two forms of evaluation: log analysis of 1,679 end-user search queries, and vector \& keyword index benchmarking using these queries. \end{enumerate}